KalinaJakubowska/movies-browser/README.md

 ## Features

 Application allows to browse movies and actors based on external API, which is implemented with use of Axios.
-Entire project is styled with use of Styled Components, and it is also adapt to follow Responsive Web Design Principles.
+Entire project is styled with use of Styled Components, and it is also adapted to follow Responsive Web Design Principles.
-There is a dropdown search window after typing in input for quicker and more comfortable searching process.
+There is a dropdown search window after typing in input for quicker and more convenient searching process.

 ## Example usage